brunosegiu/vk-rt/README.md

 # Real-time Vulkan raytracer

-For a long time I've wondered what a real-time Whitted-ish raytracer would look like, so I took the challenge of learning the raytracing Vulkan extensions.
+For a long time I've wondered what a real-time Whitted-ish raytracer would look like, inspired by Steam Deck's recent driver updates I took the challenge of learning the raytracing Vulkan extensions.
+This is mostly a playground and a learning exercise, trying to avoid path-tracing because I don't want it to rely on denoising.
 Indirect diffuse illumination is still coming but planned.
-This is mostly a playground and a learning exercise, trying to avoid path-tracing because I don't want it to rely on denoising.

 ## Features
 ### - GLTF loading